Vince Leach: Political career

 Leach sponsored several anti-medical marijuana bills in the state Senate; none advanced.

 In 2020, Leach promoted the conspiracy theory QAnon, a radical pro-Trump fringe movement, on social media.
 In 2021, Leach supported legislation that made it easier to purge Arizona voters from the early voting list.
 The bill, signed into law by Republican Governor Doug Ducey, was one of many efforts by Republicans nationwide to restrict voting following Trump's loss in the 2020 United States presidential election.

 In 2021, Leach sponsored legislation that would block any Arizona county or municipal government from banning so-called gay "conversion therapy."
 At the time, 20 states and Pima County, Arizona had enacted such bans.

 In 2022, Leach sponsored Arizona legislation to give the legislature the power to overturn election results.
 He was defeated for reelection in the Republican primary by Justine Wadsack.

+In 2024, Leach ran for reelection to the Arizona state senate from Legislative District 17.
+In the July 2024 Republican primary election, Leach defeated incumbent Senator Justine Wadsack who had defeated him in the 2022 primary.
+In the November 2024 general election, Leach faced Democratic nominee John McLean.
+Leach was declared the winner on November 15, 2024.
+McLean died less than 24 hours later in Tucson, Arizona, the victim of a suspected drunk driver.